By: David Lee Sexton, Jr.

 Want to Learn More?

-To learn more about spanking and its effects on development and behavior, please take some time to watch the MFLN Family Development team’s free, archived webinar presented by Elizabeth Gershoff, Ph.D.
-Dr. Gershoff is an Associate Professor at the University of Texas at Austin.
-She is a developmental psychologist who studies how parenting and discipline, in particular, affect the development of children.
+To learn more about spanking and its effects on development and behavior, watch the MFLN Family Development team’s free, archived webinar presented by Elizabeth Gershoff, Ph.D., Associate Professor at the University of Texas at Austin.
+She is a developmental psychologist who studies how parenting and discipline affect the development of children.
 Her research combines longitudinal and hierarchical methods for understanding the dynamic and multilayered contexts of children’s lives.

 Gershoff, E. (2017).
 Unintended consequences: What we now know about spanking and child development.
 MFLN Family Development.
 Retrieved from: https://militaryfamilieslearningnetwork.org/event/27494/